siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 **Update not with live media**

-The possibility of updating a siduction installation using a live medium does not exist.
-Below we describe in detail the upgrade process and why *apt* should be used.
+There is no possibility to update a siduction installation using a live medium.
+Below we describe in detail the upgrade process and why apt should be used.

 ### Updateable packages

-After updating the internal database, you can find out for which packages a newer version exists (first you need to install *apt-show-versions*):
+After updating the internal database, you can find out for which packages a newer version exists (first you need to install apt-show-versions):

 ~~~
 root@siduction# apt-show-versions -u